nivedhcarr/sample/internet-scanner/README.md

 ![Console Demo](screenshot.png)

 ## 🚀 Core Technical Features

+"The core scripting logic was generated and iteratively modified using an AI collaborator to optimize regex extraction filters and subnet scaling.
+The system was then manually compiled, debugged, and validated through a live Proof of Concept (PoC) execution phase to ensure runtime stability and structural integrity."

 * **Persistent Daemon Architecture**: Runs endlessly in a low-resource process loop while the operator is away from the console.
 * **Self-Purging Queue Ingestion**: Automatically detects targets inside `targets.txt`, loads them into internal memory, and instantly purges the inbound file to prevent redundant scanning loops.
 * **Anti-Firewall Traffic Evasion**: Shuffles and completely randomizes target scanning order to break sequential traffic signatures.
 Dynamically morphs connection signatures by rotating legitimate desktop/mobile User-Agents and injecting spoofed tracing headers (`X-Forwarded-For`).